FBI investigating COVID-19 data breach in South Dakota

 RAPID CITY, S.D.
 (AP) — The FBI is investigating a data breach that may have compromised the identity of people with the COVID-19 virus in South Dakota.

-South Dakota Department of Public Safety Director Paul Niedringhaus sent a letter to people who may have been affected by the June 19 breach, the Rapid City Journal reported Friday.
+Paul Niedringhaus, who directs the South Dakota Fusion Center that handles emergency calls, sent a letter to people who may have been affected by the June 19 breach, the Rapid City Journal reported Friday.

 The letter, dated Monday, says the state’s fusion center used Netsential.com’s services to build a secure online portal this spring to help first responders identify people who had tested positive for the coronavirus so they could take precautions while responding to emergency calls.

 The South Dakota letter said police in the state weren’t given names but could call a dispatcher to verify positive cases.
-Houston-based Netsentials added labels to the files that might allow a third-party to identify patients, the letter said, and the breach could have compromised people’s names, addresses and virus status.
+Houston-based Netsential added labels to the files that might allow a third-party to identify patients, the letter said, and the breach could have compromised people’s names, addresses and virus status.

 “This information may continue to be available on various internet sites that link to files from the Netsential breach,” the letter said.

-Note: This story has been updated to correct Paul Niedringhaus’ title.
-He is the director of the South Dakota Fusion Center, not the South Dakota Department of Public Safety.